Walking art: Documenting walking art

 Artists often use walking as a process for creating work in other media, or present their walks through documentation, rather than the walk itself.
-Francis Alÿs, who often uses walking as part of his artistic process, has noted that 'any work a visual artist is likely to produce, I would say more than 90% of its perception will happen through documentation and not the live event, documentation being a film, a photograph, a text, any possible media.':7 Richard Long and Hamish Fulton are particularly known for their use of walking to produce work in other artistic media and helped to establish the form.:5 Fulton, however, has argued that any document or artwork based on a walk 'will contradict the spirit of the walk', noting, '[e]ither you completed the walk or you didn't, and if two people make the same walk they will experience it in different ways.':192 Other artists use video to capture the duration of their walks, like David Hammons.
+Francis Alÿs, who often uses walking as part of his artistic process, has noted that any work a visual artist is likely to produce, I would say more than 90% of its perception will happen through documentation and not the live event, documentation being a film, a photograph, a text, any possible media.:7 Richard Long and Hamish Fulton, artists that helped establish walking as an art form, are particularly known for their use of walking to produce work in other artistic media.:5 Fulton, however, has argued that any document or artwork based on a walk 'will contradict the spirit of the walk', noting, '[e]ither you completed the walk or you didn't, and if two people make the same walk they will experience it in different ways.':192 Other artists use video to capture the duration of their walks, like David Hammons.
 Janet Cardiff and her partner George Bures Miller also work in video, but they are especially known for sound pieces, including audio walks.